 At Home With Growing Older, AHWGO, is a nonprofit based in Berkeley, California, that brings together professionals, academics and interested individuals to re-envision and improve the experiences of later life.
 Our educational public forums, on a wide range of topics related to aging, are held in various locations in the Bay Area.
 In 2016 we launched Aging 360 ® Workshops to help older adults ‘own’ their aging experience and to (affordably) improve their homes to suit their needs as they age.
 In 2019 we hosted our 1st annual agein, a practical and inspirational daylong teach-in on aging.
+Our 2nd annual agein, “A Week of Joy,” was full of expressive creativity, community and connection; it was held in 2021 and featured a hybrid of online and in-person experiences for participants.

 - We are leaders in a growing movement, believing that interdisciplinary and intergenerational collaboration are key to providing services, infrastructure, and homes that meet the needs and desires of an aging population